 Roman soldiers were trained to fight well and to defend themselves.
-If the enemy shot arrows at them they would use their shields to surround their bodies and protect themselves this was know as ‘the turtle’.
+If the enemy shot arrows at them they would use their shields to surround their bodies and protect themselves.
+This formation was know as ‘the turtle’.

 They fought with short swords, daggers for stabbing and a long spear for throwing.
-They also carried a shield for protection as well as wearing armour.
+They also carried a shield for protection as well as wearing armor.

 The tactics were simple but versatile enough to face different enemies in multiple terrains: From the forests of Germania to the rocky planes of the Greek peninsula.
 For these and many other reasons the Roman army was the reason for the Empire’s existence for several centuries.